Riverscapes/RiverscapesXML/docs/Symbology/webRAVEVectors.md

 # WebRAVE Vector Symbology files

 The WebRave vector symbology format has evolved a bit.
-Here's an example.
+Here's an example of what we need now:

 ``` json
 {